pingcap/docs/reference/tools/br/use-case.md

 [Backup & Restore](/reference/tools/br/br.md) (BR) is a command-line tool for distributed backup and restoration of the TiDB cluster data.
 This document describes the processes of operating BR in [four scenarios](#user-scenarios) that aims to help you achieve the following goals:

-* Back up and restore data using a network disk or local disk correctly
+* Back up and restore data using a network disk or local disk correctly.
-* Learn the status of a backup or restoration operation through monitoring metrics
+* Learn the status of a backup or restoration operation through monitoring metrics.
-* Learn how to tune performance during the operation
+* Learn how to tune performance during the operation.
-* Troubleshoot the possible anomalies during the backup operation
+* Troubleshoot the possible anomalies during the backup operation.

 > **Note:**
 >